Strivin0311/ads-learning/utils/README.md

 # 🍨 ADS Utilities 🍫
+*Here's some resources about ADS Utilities*

+Intros:

-This directory comprises some awesome utilities built for ADS, mainly including open-source model, open dataset, DSL for simulated scenarios and powerful integrated platforms.
+* This directory comprises some awesome utilities built for ADS, mainly including open-source model, open dataset, DSL for simulated scenarios and powerful integrated platforms.

----

 ## Table of Contents
 * [Model](model.md)